 The Working Group has relied predominantly on a minority of the available tools (see Figures 1-5), and the range of tools used has decreased since the early years of the Working Group.

-In 2013, the Working Group placed increasing emphasis on the implementation of the Children and Armed Conflict agenda, including calls for technical assistance, and requests for engagement with listed parties to expedite the development of action plans.
+In 2013-2014, the Working Group placed increasing emphasis on the implementation of the CAAC agenda, including the issue of child protection in ceasefire and/or peace talks, calls for child protection training for troops, and requests for engagement with listed parties to expedite the development of action plans.

 Figure 1.
-Tools Used (2006-2013)
+Tools Used (2006-2014)

-Between 2006 and 2013, the Working Group adopted 41 country conclusions, using an average of 7.4 tools in each set of conclusions, or 30% of all available tools.
+Between 2006 and 2014, the Working Group adopted 48 country conclusions, using an average of 7.4 tools in each set of conclusions, or 28 percent of all available tools.
 The Working Group tends to rely predominantly on the same set of tools.
-Just eight tools constitute over 70% of the total instances of tools used.

-Actions most often used (>15 times): letters or appeals to parties concerned (44); letters to donors (41); requests to UN bodies and agencies (27); invitations to stakeholders to pay attention to disarmament, demobilization and reintegration (hereinafter: "DDR") of child soldiers (26); open or closed meetings with parties concerned (25); CAC issues in peacekeeping missions (22); advocacy for accountability (22); requests for visits or advocacy by the Special Representative of the Secretary-General (18).
+Actions most often used (>15 times): letters or appeals to parties concerned (48); letters to donors (45); requests to UN bodies and agencies (27); invitations to stakeholders to address disarmament, demobilization, and reintegration (hereinafter: "DDR") of child soldiers (28); open or closed meetings with parties concerned (25); CAAC issues in peacekeeping or political missions (24); advocacy for accountability (27); requests for visits or advocacy by the SRSG-CAAC (21).

-Actions sometimes used (6 - 15 times): recommendations for humanitarian cooperation (12); calling for addressing children's needs in peace processes (12); requests for additional information from the Secretary-General (11); technical assistance (10); calling attention to the full range of justice mechanisms (10); letters to regional organizations (9); stronger child protection standards for troops (9); submission of information to existing sanctions committees (8); support to transitional justice and truth-seeking mechanisms (6).
+Actions sometimes used (6 - 15 times): recommendations for humanitarian cooperation (12); calling for addressing children's needs in peace processes (15); requests for additional information from the Secretary-General (11); technical assistance (12); calling attention to the full range of justice mechanisms (10); letters to regional organizations (9); stronger child protection standards for troops (12); submission of information to existing sanctions committees (10); support to transitional justice and truth-seeking mechanisms (6).

-Actions least often used (1 - 5 times): requests for additional information from the country concerned (5); UN Security Council field visits incorporating a CAC dimension (3); field visits by the Working Group (2); demarches to armed forces or groups (2); information briefings by experts, including NGOs (1); new areas of Security Council action including resolutions (1).
+Actions least often used (1 - 5 times): requests for additional information from the country concerned (5); UN Security Council visiting missions incorporating a CAAC dimension (3); visiting missions by the Working Group (2); demarches to armed forces or groups (2); information briefings by experts, including non-governmental organizations (NGOs) (1); new areas of Security Council action, including resolutions (1).

-Actions never used: letters to relevant justice mechanisms with information on violations; specific Presidential Statements or resolutions; press conferences.
+Actions never used: letters to relevant justice mechanisms with information on violations; specific presidential statements or resolutions; press conferences.